jonoman55/jonoman55/README.md

 - 👋 Hi, I’m @jonoman55, a C# developer who loves helping others through the empowerment of technology!
 - 👀 I’m interested in learning new technologies and programming languages.
 My favorite projects are developing and working with APIs.
-- 🌱 I’m currently working on new projects that use Angular, React, Vue, Next, and MongoDB, to name a few.
+- 🌱 I’m currently working on new projects that use Node, React, Next, Vue, and MongoDB, to name a few.
 - 💞️ I’m looking to collaborate on projects that include database, API and modern UI development.
 MERN Stack!
 - 📫 Contact me directly <b>@</b><b href="mailto:jonoman55@yahoo.com">jonoman55@yahoo.com</b>